Renaissance Technologies: Renaissance Institutional Equities Fund (RIEF)

-From December 1st 2020 to February 1st 2021, according to Bloomberg, clients (LPs) had withdrawn $5 billion from the fund.
+From December 1, 2020 to February 1, 2021, according to Bloomberg, clients (LPs) had withdrawn $5 billion from the fund.

 On 25 September 2008, Renaissance wrote a comment letter to the Securities and Exchange Commission, discouraging them from implementing a rule change that would have permitted the public to access information regarding institutional investors' short positions, as they can currently do with long positions.
 The company cited a number of reasons for this, including the fact that "institutional investors may alter their trading activity to avoid public disclosure".

 Governmental affairs

 2014 tax avoidance investigation

 In July 2014, Renaissance Technologies was included in a larger investigation undertaken by Carl Levin and the Permanent Subcommittee on Investigations on tax evasion by wealthy individuals.
 The focus of the tax avoidance investigation was Renaissance's trading strategy — which involved transactions with banks such as Barclays Plc and Deutsche Bank AG — through which profits converted from rapid trading were converted into lower-taxed, long-term capital gains.
 The strategy was also questioned by the Internal Revenue Service (IRS).
 The higher rates for the five years under investigation would have been 44.4 percent, as compared to 35 percent, whereas the lower rate was 15 percent, as compared to 23.8 percent.

-In September 2021, Simons, Mercer, and other Renaissance executives agreed to pay up to $7 billion in taxes and penalties to settle the dispute with the Internal Revenue Service.
+In September 2021, Simons, Mercer, and other Renaissance executives agreed to pay up to $7 billion in taxes and penalties to settle the dispute with the IRS.
 The settlement was among the largest in history.

 Campaign contributions

-According to OpenSecrets, Renaissance is the top financial firm contributing to federal campaigns in the 2016 election cycle, donating $33,108,000 by July.
+According to OpenSecrets, Renaissance was the top financial firm contributing to federal campaigns in the 2016 election cycle, donating $33,108,000 by July.
 By comparison, over that same period sixth ranked Soros Fund Management has contributed $13,238,551.
 Renaissance's managers were also active in the 2016 cycle, contributing nearly $30 million by June, with Mercer ranking as the #1 individual federal donor, largely to Republicans, and Simons ranked #5, largely to Democrats.
 They were top donors to the presidential campaigns of Hillary Clinton and Donald Trump.

-During the 2016 campaign cycle, Simons contributed $26,277,450, ranking as the 5th largest individual contributor.
+During the 2016 campaign cycle, Simons contributed $26,277,450, ranking as the 5th-largest individual contributor.
 Simons directed all but $25,000 of his funds towards liberal candidates.
-Robert Mercer contributed $25,059,300, ranking as the 7th largest individual contributor.
+Robert Mercer contributed $25,059,300, ranking as the 7th-largest individual contributor.
 Robert Mercer directed all funds contributed towards conservative candidates.

-Between 1990 and 2016, Renaissance has contributed $59,081,152 to federal campaigns and since 2001 has spent $3,730,000 on lobbying.
+Between 1990 and 2016, Renaissance employees have contributed $59,081,152 to federal campaigns and since 2001 have spent $3,730,000 on lobbying.